Attorneys

 Circuit Court of Cook County

-- In 2017, he was counsel for a Fortune 50 telecommunications company in a case involving their former suburban headquarters that resulted in judgments in favor of his client for over $2,000,000 in property tax refunds.
+- Counsel for a Fortune 50 telecommunications company in a case involving their former suburban headquarters that resulted in judgments in favor of his client for over $2,000,000 in property tax refunds.

 Cook County Board of Review

-- In 2017, he was counsel in a case involving a large corporate headquarters that ended with a decision in his client’s favor resulting in the corporation saving over $1,000,000.
+- Counsel in a case involving a large corporate headquarters that ended with a decision in his client’s favor resulting in the corporation saving over $1,000,000.

 Cook County Assessor's Office

-- In 2015, he represented a national financial services company in a case involving a 950,000-square foot Chicago office tower that ended with a decision resulting in the corporation saving over $3,000,000.
+- Represented a national financial services company in a case involving a 950,000-square foot Chicago office tower that ended with a decision resulting in the corporation saving over $3,000,000.